zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-test.md

 #### To submit your contribution
 Submit a pull request to the repo [http://aka.ms/msportalfx-test](http://aka.ms/msportalfx-test)

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or reach out to
+<a href="mailto:opencode@microsoft.com?subject=Code of Conduct">opencode@microsoft.com</a> with  any additional questions or comments.

 <a name="msportalfx-test-scenarios-to-run-the-tests-questions"></a>
 <a name="msportalfx-test-scenarios-to-run-the-tests-questions"></a>
 #### Questions?

-Send an email to ibizadiscuss@microsoft.com
+Send an email to <a href="mailto:ibizadiscuss@microsoft.com">ibizadiscuss@microsoft.com</a>.

 <a name="msportalfx-test-scenarios-api-reference"></a>
 <a name="msportalfx-test-scenarios-api-reference"></a>